Skip to main content

 Deriving module declarations

-Analogously to the object oriented inheritance of a function block A from a function block B ("EXTENDS") there is the possibility of deriving module declarations by use of the IMPORTS keyword.
-The modifiers UPDATE and HIDE are treated specially.
+In the same way as for the object oriented inheritance of a function block A from a function block B ("EXTENDS"), it is possible to derive module declarations by using the IMPORTS keyword.
+The UPDATE and HIDE modifiers are treated specially.

 .
 The following rules are used: